FERRY ITINERARIES & ISLAND INFO

 Hop on a ferry to Kos for cosmopolitan ambiance, enduring history, archaeological sites, and nature exploration.

-- Kos is the third biggest island in the Dodecanese island complex, after Rhodes and Karpathos.
+- This is the third biggest island in the Dodecanese island complex, after Rhodes and Karpathos.

-- In ancient times, Kos was famous for the Asklepieion, a medical center dedicated to Asclepius, the god of medicine.
+- In ancient times, it was famous for the Asklepieion, a medical center dedicated to Asclepius, the god of medicine.

-- Kardamena, Kefalos, Mastichari, Tigaki, Psalidi, and Paradise are some of the most popular beach resorts of Kos.
+- Kardamena, Kefalos, Mastichari, Tigaki, Psalidi, and Paradise are some of the most popular beach resorts of the island.

 Kos is beautiful all year round.
 However, the best seasons to visit the island in terms of weather conditions are late spring, the summer, and early autumn.